 Thugs and Soldiers

-A mix of both melee and ranged weapons on these.
-Thugs and soldier miniatures can stand-in for most bipedal or humanoid foes your PCs will face.
+A mix of both melee and ranged weapons on these minis.
+Thugs and soldier miniatures can stand-in for most bipedal or humanoid foes your PCs will face; pirates, bandits, mercenaries, city guards.

 Even batch bought miniatures that are wearing the same material can be painted to look completely different, so no two soldier miniatures need to look the same.

-A winged monsters may be out of reach for all your deadly melee characters.
+A winged monsters may be out of reach for all your deadly melee characters, allowing the ranged bow or magic users to really step up in the fight.

-They also can make a combat encounter even harder by ignoring environmental obstacles or hazards, such as slime, poisonous molds, creeping vines or perilous pits.
+They also can make a combat encounter even harder by ignoring environmental obstacles or hazards, such as slime, poisonous mould, creeping vines or perilous pits.

 Bat miniatures can also double for eagles or giant owls, at a stretch.